 Every year, on 24 March, it’s World Tuberculosis Day.
 For most people, tuberculosis is “a disease from the past” and something very distant from their life.
-But did you know that tuberculosis is the number 1 most deadly infectious disease in the world and one of the ten most common causes of death?
+But did you know that tuberculosis is the number 1 most deadly infectious disease in the world after corona and one of the ten most common causes of death?
 The numbers don’t lie: every year 10 million people get infected by the disease and more than 1.5 million people die from it.
 That’s more than 4,000 people a day!
 Totally unnecessary, as tuberculosis is preventable and curable.

 When storytelling wasn’t called storytelling yet